Chela Karma – international day of zero tolerance for female genital mutilation

 Consequences that follow

 Many health problems such as menstrual irregularity, severe pain in the genitals, excessive bleeding, problems in pregnancy, pain during urination, infections are seen in girls who undergo chelakarma.
 It can also lead to serious problems with deteriorating mental health.
 After chelakarma, only a small hole is left for menstrual bleeding and urination.
 In some places, the skins on the two sides are joined and the rest of the hole is sutured.
-Only after the wedding is the stitch removed.
+Only following the wedding is the stitch removed.
 This is to prevent women from masturbating and having sex before marriage.

 Globally

-Chelakarma is practiced in about 30 countries in Africa and the Middle East.
+Chelakarma is practiced in regarding 30 countries in Africa and the Middle East.
 Chalakarma is widely practiced among women in immigrant communities in Asia, Latin American countries, Western Europe, North America, Australia, and New Zealand.
 According to reports, this kind of chelakarma is taking place in countries like Somalia, Sudan, Ethiopia, Egypt and Mali.
 Studies say that more than 13 crore women have been subjected to chela karma.

 to wipe away